optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_constraints.rst

 Estimagic distinguishes between bounds and constraints.
 Bounds are lower and upper bounds for parameters.
 In the literature they are sometimes called box constraints.
-Bounds are specified as "lower_bound" and "upper_bound" column of a params DataFrame or as pytrees via the ``lower_bounds`` and ``upper_bounds`` argument to ``maximize`` and ``minimize``.
+Bounds are specified as ``lower_bounds`` and ``upper_bounds`` argument to ``maximize`` and ``minimize``.

 Examples with bounds can be found in `this tutorial`_.

 .. _this tutorial: ../../getting_started/first_optimization_with_estimagic.ipynb

-Constraints are more general constraints on the parameters.
-This ranges from rather simple ones (e.g. Parameters are fixed to a value, a group of parameters is required to be equal) to more complex ones (like general linear constraints).
+To specify more general constraints on the parameters you use can use the argument ``constraints``.
+This ranges from rather simple ones (e.g. parameters are fixed to a value, a group of parameters is required to be equal) to more complex ones (like general linear constraints, or even nonlinear constraints).

 Can you use constraints with all optimizers?
 ============================================

-We implement constraints via reparametrizations.
+With the exception of general nonlinear constraints, we implement constraints via reparametrizations.
 Details are explained `here`_.
 This means that you can use all of the constraints with any optimizer that supports bounds.
 Some constraints (e.g. fixing parameters) can even be used with optimizers that do not support bounds.

 .. _here: ../../explanations/optimization/implementation_of_constraints.rst